Sreenu09591/Time_Series_Daily/README.md

 # Time_Series_Daily

 This project will run 5 test cases of Time_Series_Daily api's which is written using python behave BDD Framework.
-This repository contains, Test Cases file, Automation Code files,requirements.txt file, allure exe and reports folder
+This repository contains Test Cases file, Automation Code files,requirements.txt file, allure exe and reports folder

 # Setup and Execution